James Murphy (Irish judge): Family

-He married Mary Keogh, daughter of Mr Justice William Keogh of the Court of Common Pleas (Ireland) and his wife Kate Rooney, in 1864.
+He married Mary Keogh, daughter of Mr Justice William Keogh of the Court of Common Pleas and his wife Kate Rooney, in 1864.
 Keogh had been a much-hated politician (of "Sadleir and Keogh" infamy, a proverb for betrayal of one's political principles) before his appointment to the Bench, and was an equally unpopular judge, but his son-in-law was always his good friend and champion.

 He and Mary had one daughter and five sons, including Harold Lawson Murphy, best remembered as the author of a well-known History of Trinity College Dublin (1951), and Edward Sullivan Murphy, Attorney General for Northern Ireland and later a Lord Justice of Appeal in Northern Ireland.

+James Murphy died at Glencairn House in Dublin on 5 September 1901.